Autumn decluttering checklist: How to organize your home

 Woman standing in her clean kitchen

 For a lot of people, autumn is like the start of a new year—it’s when the temperature shifts and everyone starts to return to their daily routine after summer holiday.
+According to the American Cleaning Institute, fall is becoming the new spring in terms of spring cleaning with 89% of respondents believing it should hold the same importance.
 That’s what makes the idea of doing a little spring cleaning in autumn so great, you can make it springtime anytime!
 An autumn decluttering project is a perfect way to give the whole family a fresh start to the season.

 Autumn decluttering checklist